djware/PortMasterInstaller/README.md

 I noticed after the update portmaster and the orginal installers weren't working so I updated the scripts to work.
 Test out and let me know your thoughts.

 Move the portmasterinstall folder into the /Apps folder on your SDCARD.
+Once it is done installing your system will reboot automatically.